 with Thorsten Baensch

-In addition, Thorsten shows a series of four landscape paintings, contemplative and colourful, they are an invitation to discover one’s own dream landscapes.
-The book VON-ORT-ZU-ORT can also be found in the exhibition and can be read here.
+In addition, Thorsten shows a series of paintings that are contemplative and colourful.
+They are an invitation to discover one’s own pace and dream landscapes.
+The book VON-ORT-ZU-ORT is also present in the exhibition and can be read.
 Parts of this book are exhibited: the maps of the walking tour from Brussels to Hamburg (via Eindhoven and Achterhoek).
-These will be joined by a few surprise items.
-The small exhibition is intended to stimulate and give an insight into the multifaceted and interdependent work of the artist Thorsten Baensch: painter, draughtsman, bookmaker, traveller, and curious communicator
+These are joined by a few surprise items.
+The exhibition is intended to stimulate and give an insight into the multifaceted and interdependent work of the artist Thorsten Baensch: painter, draughtsman, bookmaker, traveller, and curious communicator.

 Since 1995, his project BARTLEBY & CO. has been a haven for making possible the most unusual artists’ book projects in collaboration with many authors, experts, graphic designers, and artists.
 Take your time for this exhibition.